Gaining the IOWA EDGE

 I am participating in the Honors Primetime program, Hawkeye Marching Band, or another program with conflicting times with the Iowa Edge Program.
 Can I still participate in Iowa Edge and my other program simultaneously?

 Honors Primetime has options for students to choose from.
-If you would like to participate in Iowa Edge and Honors Primetime, select Option 2 as described on the Honors Primetime website.
+If you would like to participate in Iowa Edge you would need to enroll in the online section of Introduction to Honors.
+Please discuss with your advisor for their advice and pros and cons.

 Unfortunately, due to significant time overlaps, students can’t participate in the Iowa Edge program if they participate in Hawkeye Marching Band or any other conflicting program.